Published by: Julia

 Gordon’s tip about using a cold surface was a particularly good one.
 I knew it helped when making pastry.
 But, I had always made my pasta in a bowl rather than on my granite worksurface.

-I’ve taken six of the eight culinary arts classes that are available on Masterclass. com and this recipe is, by far, my favorite.
+I’ve taken six of the eight culinary arts classes that are available on Masterclass. com and this very special recipe are my favorite.
 It is fantastic.

-It would have never crossed my mind to put lobster in ravioli.
+It would have never crossed my mind to put the lobster in ravioli.